Meet the Curriculum Leads

 Kia ora koutou, ko Lorraine Dallas tōku ingoa.

-I joined the MoE at the beginning of 2022 as a Senior Education Advisor.
-It was when I was part of a workshop on the Refresh NZC with the Southland Primary Principals that my passion for Curriculum was reignited.
-I made a promise to myself that if another LC position arose within the Southland MoE I would apply as Te Mātaiaho resonates with my philosophy on teaching and learning.
-Being part of the Curriculum Lead team is an opportunity to again be able to make a difference for our ākonga by working closely and supporting kaiako and education leaders.
+I made a promise to myself that if another position arose within the Southland office, I would apply because Te Mātaiaho resonates with my philosophy on teaching and learning.
+Being part of the curriculum lead team is an opportunity to again be able to make a difference for our ākonga by working closely and supporting kaiako and education leaders.

 Last reviewed: Has this been useful?
 Give us your feedback